RRC-ACE-Outreach/TechCamp/TechCamp - Web App/1 Web Programming Demo.md

 #### HTML
 HTML stands for HyperText Markup Language.
 HTML is a markup language that is used to describe the structure of web pages.

 But what is HTML?
-HTML is made up of &lt;elements&gt; which are used to describe the semantics of the page.
-(Semantics refers to the meaning of the different elements.
-For example: &lt;<h1>&gt; through &lt;<h6>&gt; elements are used to describe headings; &lt;<p>&gt; elements are used to denote paragraphs.)
+HTML is made up of `<elements>` which are used to describe the semantics of the page. *Semantics* refers to the meaning of the different elements.
+For example: **h1** through **h6** elements are used to describe headings; **p** elements are used to denote paragraphs.

 *A quick note:*
-*We are building this website using a PHP stack, that means that if we wanted to, we could use the PHP scripting language in this file.
+We are building this website using a PHP stack, that means that if we wanted to, we could use the PHP scripting language in this file.

-This file has a file extension of .php.
-In other words, the filename ends with a ".php" suffix.
+This index.php file has a file extension of *.php.* In other words, the filename ends with a ".php" suffix.

-A ".html" file would have worked for this part of the demo, because we are only using HTML tags, but no PHP code... yet!
+A *.html* file would have worked for this part of the demo, because we are only using HTML tags, but no PHP code... yet!

 Let's look at the code we pasted into the index.php file...